gavinlampkin/LRU-vs-Optimal-Page-Replacement/README.txt

-Navigate to the directory where the assign4.py file is located.
+Clone the repo in a safe directory that you can easily navigate to:
 Run the following command to execute using python in Linux:

 python assign4.py